protesilaos/my-website/_pages/coach.md

 I look forward to you message: <https://protesilaos.com/contact/>.
 There is no need for formalities such as "Sir".
 Call me by my name or
 nickname: "Protesilaos" or "Prot".

+🪷 This page is also available in Chinese: <https://protesilaos.com/cn/coach/>.
+Courtesy of an anonymous volunteer.
+{:.info}